SeeGround: See and Ground for Zero-Shot Open-Vocabulary 3D Visual Grounding: Methodology

 \subsection{Fusion Alignment Module}

 Although the 2D rendered images and text-based spatial descriptions provide substantial spatial information for SeeGround, directly inputting text and images without explicit processing can fail to associate 2D visual features with 3D spatial data.
-For instance, in scenes with multiple similar objects (e.g., several chairs), the model may struggle to link an object in the image with its corresponding description, leading to grounding errors.
+For instance, in scenes with multiple similar objects (\eg, several chairs), the model might struggle to link an object in the image with its corresponding description, leading to grounding errors.
 To address this, we introduce the Fusion Alignment Module, which explicitly associates key visual features in the scene with the textual description, ensuring a clear correspondence between the 2D rendered image and the text-based spatial descriptions.

-\textbf{Depth-Aware Visual Prompting.} Specifically, after generating the rendered image \( \mathcal{I} \), the OLT is used to retrieve the bounding box of each candidate object and extract the 3D points belonging to the object.
-These points are then projected onto the 2D image plane using the previously saved camera parameters \( \mathcal{R}_c \) and \( \mathcal{T}_c \), and visual markers are placed at the projection locations as prompts.
+\textbf{Depth-Aware Visual Prompting.} Specifically, after generating the rendered image $ \mathbf{I} $, the object lookup table $\mathcal{OLT}$ retrieves the bounding box of each candidate object and extracts the 3D points belonging to the object.
+These points are then projected onto the 2D image plane using the precomputed camera parameters $ \mathbf{R}_c $ and $ \mathbf{T}_c $, and visual markers are placed at the projection locations as prompts.

 The simplest approach is to place these markers at the center of the projected points.
-However, due to occlusions caused by projecting 3D points onto a 2D plane, the projected center may correspond to other objects, misleading the model's understanding of the scene.
+However, due to occlusions inherent in the 3D-to-2D projection process, the projected center may correspond to other objects, misleading the model's understanding of the scene.
 To address this issue, we leverage depth information to resolve occlusion problems.
 For each projected point, its depth is compared with the scene’s depth map to determine visibility.
 Only visible points are used to place the visual prompts.
-The visibility of an object \( o \) is determined by checking whether enough of its constituent scene points are visible.
+The visibility of an object $ o $ is determined by evaluating the proportion of its projected points that remain visible.

-After identifying the visible scene points, we place the visual prompts \( \mathcal{M}_o \) at the projected center of these visible points, ensuring that the prompts reflect the unobstructed positions of the objects.
+After identifying the visible scene points, we place the visual prompt $ \mathcal{M}_o$ of object $o$ at the projected center of these visible points, ensuring that the prompts reflect the unobstructed positions of the objects.
 The depth-aware visual prompting is expressed as follows: